27-Year-Old Pitcher – Los Angeles Angels

 Chris Volstad Contract Information:

-Signed a minor league deal worth $1.5 million with the Rockies in January of 2013.
+Signed a minor league contract with the Angels in November of 2013.

 To instantly reveal our fantasy analysis of every player – including Chris Volstad – simply subscribe now.

 |AccuScore ROS Projections||MAJ||Subscribe now to see the 2013 Rest Of Season AccuScore projections for Chris Volstad|

 |Year||Age||Lg||Tm||G||GS||IP||K/9||BB/9||K/BB||HR/9||GB/FB Ratio||Strand %||Fastball||ERA||FIP||BABIP|